ValeryBruniaux/md2htmlpdf/README.md

 # What to do with md2htmlpdf ?

-The goal is to replace Latex to produce standard documents like lessons, articles, etc.
+The purpose is to replace Latex to produce standard documents like lessons, articles, etc.
-Latex is a nice tool but styling with CSS is more easy and flexible than old Latex syntax.
+Latex is a good tool but styling with CSS is easier and more flexible than old Latex syntax.

-With md2htmlpdf, you edit your style in css file, edit contents with markdown and you can generate beautiful documents in HTML and PDF.
+With md2htmlpdf, you edit your style in CSS file, edit contents with markdown and you can generate beautiful documents in HTML and PDF.

-HTML and PDF files are pretty the same, so you can put HTML file to the web or print PDF file for your students.
+HTML and PDF files look pretty the same, so you can put the HTML file on the web or print the PDF file for your students.

-# What I need to install ?
+# What do I need to install ?

 md2htmlpdf uses 2 external tools :